MKspencer88/Natas/README.md

 <img width="483" height="14" alt="image" src="https://github.com/user-attachments/assets/cf537467-63e1-468b-b9f0-0ab65ff8e964" />

 - XOR = the locking mechanism.
 It scrambles the real value using the key.
-It turns into a base64
+It turns into a base64, so it looks random.
+Stores it in the cookie.